-The bill amends Section 42-56-20.3 of the General Laws in Chapter 42-56, establishing a community correctional program specifically for women offenders within the Department of Corrections.
-This program allows for the contracting of private agencies to assist in its implementation and limits the civil liability of these agencies and their employees to the same extent as state employees.
-Eligible participants include women sentenced to two years or less in the women's division of adult correctional institutions or those awaiting trial.
-The program emphasizes individualized rehabilitation plans that address various needs such as employment, education, housing, and counseling, which must be approved by both the Department of Corrections and the sentencing judge.
+The bill amends Section 42-56-20.3 of the General Laws to establish a community correctional program specifically for women offenders within the Department of Corrections.
+This program will allow women sentenced to two years or less in the women's division of adult correctional institutions, or those awaiting trial, to participate in a community confinement program.
+The program director will create individualized rehabilitation plans for each participant, which must be approved by the Department of Corrections and the sentencing judge.
+The bill also outlines the supervision of participants and the consequences for any violations of the program's terms.

-Additionally, the bill repeals existing provisions that assess costs related to prostitution-related offenses for defendants, thereby removing financial penalties that were previously imposed.
-This change aims to alleviate the financial burden on women participating in the community corrections program.
-The act will take effect immediately upon passage.
+Additionally, the bill repeals existing provisions that assess costs for women in the community corrections program related to prostitution-related offenses, including financial penalties for defendants charged under specific statutes.
+This repeal aims to alleviate the financial burden on women participating in the community corrections program.
+The act will take effect upon passage.

 Statutes affected: